devarshee97/ML-practice/README.md

-# ML-test-projects-Kaggle-
+# Machine learning test projects Kaggle
-My practice with ML on Kaggle datasets
+The primary contents of this repository are my initial practice with machine learning , based on Kaggle datasets.